 The royal icing is made with meringue powder so it keeps at room temperature with no food safety issues.

 How to Make and Decorate Baby Bottle Cookies

-First, make a batch of baby bottle cookies using the cut-out sugar cookie recipe.
+First, make a batch of baby bottle cookies using the cut-out sugar cookie recipe and baby cookie cutters.